exercism/scheme/docs/ABOUT.md

-Scheme is a tail-recursive and statically scoped dialect of the Lisp programming language.
-It was built to have uncomplicated semantics and several different ways to form expressions.
-Multiple programming paradigms, including functional, message, and imperative, find easy expression in Scheme.
+Scheme is a statically scoped and properly tail-recursive dialect of the Lisp programming language invented by Guy Lewis Steele Jr. and Gerald Jay Sussman.
+It was designed to have an exceptionally clear and simple semantics and few different ways to form expressions.
+A wide variety of programming paradigms, including functional, imperative, and message passing styles, find convenient expression in Scheme.

-Scheme was invented by Guy Lewis Steele Jr. and Gerald Jay Sussman.
-To learn more about Scheme, take a look at [MIT's Scheme page](https://groups.csail.mit.edu/mac/projects/scheme/index.html).